 3. Porter Falls, Olympia area

 A working, multi-use forest a short drive from bustling Olympia, Capitol Forest is managed by the Department of Natural Resources (DNR) so you’ll need your Discover Pass.
 If you are bothered by evidence of logging or the occasional ATV, this is probably not the outing for you.
-On our recent visit, we saw just one other group and enjoyed an easy walk to Porter Falls, a waterfall in a pretty forest.
+On our visit, we saw just one other group and enjoyed an easy walk to Porter Falls, a waterfall in a pretty forest.

 The initial part of the hike goes up, but it’s a gentle, short climb before it goes down and eventually levels out.
 The rest of the trail is a gentle walk through mossy trees.
 We encountered some blowdowns, but this was otherwise an easy, pleasant ramble.